geoHeil/jai-packaging-problem/README.md

 val vectorizedFeatures = extractor.execute(rasterData, 0, true, null, null, null, null).features
 ```
 spark will not mess with the classpath / not throw the error.
 However, this option is mandatory for my project.

+The problem sounds a bit similar to http://git.net/ml/geoserver-development-geospatial-java/2013-10/msg00251.html but I could not solve it yet.